-Though the province wasn't as hard hit as some by the pandemic, Saskatchewan's GDP fell 5.4% in 2020 and then increased to 5.9% in 2021.
-Saskatchewan had the fourth-lowest unemployment rate among the provinces at 5.5 per cent at the end of December, below the national average of 6.0 per cent.
+Saskatchewan's economy grew 6.0% in 2022 led by Food and Transportation.
+Saskatchewan had the third lowest unemployment rate among the provinces at 4.3 per cent in January 2023 and below the national average of 5.0 per cent.

-Saskatchewan's strong economic recovery continues with exports reaching a new record high of \$37.1 billion in 2021, an increase of 24.7 per cent compared to the value of exports in 2020.
+Saskatchewan's strong economic recovery continues with exports reaching a new record high of \$52.4. billion in 2022, an increase of 41.6 per cent compared to the value of exports in 2021.